alainamstutz/JAKi-IPDMA/covinib.md

                              discharge_d >60 ~ 0)) # discharged later, proof of still alive

-# (iii) Time to death within max. follow-up time / max fup time in COVINIB was +/- 70 days, but we restrict it across studies to 60 days!
+# (iii) Time to death within max. follow-up time / max fup time in COVINIB was +/- 70 days, but we restrict it across studies to 60 days, according to protocol
 # table(df$Clinstatus_70, useNA = "always") # 2 still hospitalized at day 70, 2 died, 3 LTFU, 103 discharged
 df <- df %>%
   mutate(death_reached = case_when(mort_60 == 1 ~ 1,